 How the NFL Playoffs work

-Different, starting this season, is that an extra team will be added to the field in both conferences.
+Different, now, is that an extra team is added to the field in both conferences.

 - Now, only one team from each conference will receive a first round bye.
 This will give a massive advantage to the two teams that will not have to play Wild Card weekend.